greypaschall/autoServerProject/README.md

       * Protocol Version
       * Target ip and port
       * Next State (0x01 for status request and 0x02 for login attempt)
-   * There are two conditions
+   * There are two conditions:
      * If the handshake's next state is 0x01 this indicates a simple status ping. -> (Result: Ignore Handshake)
       * (Context): Every IPv4 address is being constantly scanned by bots checking for a response.
 Most of the time they are just pinging the ip which results in a next state of 0x01.
       * Without checking the next state, simple status pings can cause the server to startup when it is not supposed to 100+ times a day.
      * If the handshake's next state is 0x02 this indicates an actual login request from the Minecraft client. -> (Result: Invoke Server Startup)

 The script inspects the Minecraft handshake packet to determine what the client is doing. - Ingame they will see a motd saying "Starting up please wait ~2 minutes"